Stay on Offense Climb Mountains

 Bookish Weapon Number Eight

-Bookish Weapons, Featured, Ideas to Help you Stay on Offense / July 20, 2019 by Bill Montgomery / Leave a Comment
+July 20, 2019 by Bill Montgomery Leave a Comment

 Are you “older?”
 So let me be more specific.
 Are you in your seventies?
 If you are then I think you will find this bookish weapon useful.
 If not then you still may find some wisdom in it.
 In Parker Palmer’s book, “On The Brink of Everything,” I encountered a way of looking at nature and mountains as sources of hope as well as viewing life as a gift.